This tutorial will talk through

 I’m only going to consider samples amended with biochar, and I want

-to look at the effect of Day
+to look at the effect of Day.
+This will tell us how much

 diversity in the soil changed from Day 0 to Day 82.
 (Just to be